exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/03_MongoDB Datastore/03_What is Mongoose/index.md

-### Data Access Layer
+### Mongoose As The Data Access Layer

-The role of `mongoose` is to act as the data access layer - bridging the JS code and the MongoDB storage layer.
-In the RDBMS world, the data access layer API is expected to be fast, transparent, neutral to the way the solution is implemented on the either side of it. `mongoose`, on the other hand, is actually viewed as a complementary extension making work with MongoDB more structured and organized vs. just passing the data back and fourth.
+The role of `mongoose` is to act as the data access layer - bridging JS code and the MongoDB storage layer.

+Thinking of something like *JDBC* in the RDBMS world, the data access layer is expected to be fast and transparent - almost invisible. `mongoose`, on the other hand, is actually designed to act as a complementary extension to MongoDB, making it more structured and organized - vs. just passing data back and fourth.

-The `mongoose` "intelligence" certainly makes it an additional external dependency point in your solution, so if you prefer more direct control over your data layer - skip it and use something like the [MongoDB Node.JS Driver](https://mongodb.github.io/node-mongodb-native/)
+The `mongoose` "intelligence" certainly makes it a significant additional external dependency for the implemented solution, so for those who prefer sticking with a *thin* data access layer - skip `mongoose` and use [MongoDB Node.JS Driver](https://mongodb.github.io/node-mongodb-native/)

-In the latest versions, `mongoose` has caught up with the `async/await` JS coding paradigm.
+In the latest versions, `mongoose` has caught up with the `async/await` JS coding paradigm, so that is the mode used in the demo project.

+## DB Connection

+First thing when running 'mongoose' is establishing the DB connection.
+Here's surprise #1: due to its *buffering* feature, `mongoose` may start executing pieces of code like queries or updates in the *off-line mode* - before the DB connection is in place.
+It is one thing to work off-line if an established connection flickers, but start processing data *before* the DB acknowledges and authenticates - sounds crazy.
+Well, apparently, this is a feature of the MongoDB Node.js Driver.
+Buffering can be disabled by setting `bufferMaxEntries` to 0 and `bufferCommands` to false in the connection properties.
+In the demo project, the default buffering is kept - as the app is coded to shut down if the initial `mongoose` connection can't be established.
+The expectation is that the app won't get too far while the connectivity is pending to worry about this feature.

-All operations in `mongoose` are done after a connection to the DB is established (although, due to the *buffering* feature, you can work off-line for some time).
-Conveniently, `mongoose` keeps the connection *alive* by default, so that the connection doesn't time out.
-Just like many other DBs, MongoDB does limit the number of active connections: check your Atlas tier specifications (you'll find the limit quite generous).
+Conveniently, `mongoose` keeps the connection *alive* by default, so that it doesn't get timed out by the MongoDB server while the app is idle.

+Keep in mind, like many other DBs, MongoDB does limit the number of active connections: check your Atlas tier specifications (you'll find the limits quite generous).
 By default, `mongoose` creates a 5-connection pool to the DB for multi-threading.
-This may potentially affect the I/O if you do frequent partial Document updates very close to each other, but rather hypothetically.
+Parallel processing may potentially affect the results if you run frequent, very close to each other, partial Document updates and/or query Documents being updated - but rather hypothetically.
+As mentioned earlier - MongoDB is not your platform to implement transaction-dependant flows.

+## DB Schema

-The Collections are accessed via `mongoose` *Models*, which are built from *Schemas*.
-The Schema contains all the field-level definitions and properties for the Document, like types, defaults, and much more.
-Per `mongoose` documentation, Documents are instances of Models, which makes sense on the JS side, although, the necessity of the Schema layer seems questionable: why not just put the definitions directly into the Model?
+MongoDB Collections are accessed via `mongoose` *Models*, which are built from *Schemas*.
+A Schema contains all field-level definitions and properties of a Document: types, defaults, and much more.

+Per `mongoose` documentation, Documents are JS Objects that are *instances* of `mongoose` Models - makes sense on the JS side.
+The necessity of the Schema layer, though, seems questionable: why not just put the definitions listed in the Schema directly into the Model?
 One clue may be that not every Schema is equal to a Model: embedded objects can be defined in a separate Schema and reused in multiple parent Schemas.
+Also, *Model* in `mongoose` is described as a *constructor* compiled from *Schema*.
+Whatever.

-MongoDB uses the Schema and Model concepts as well, but MongoDB Model is as logical as the Schema, unlike in `mongoose`.
+MongoDB widely uses both Schema and Model concepts as well, but MongoDB Model is not a concrete element like it is in `mongoose` - just a term used when describing design patterns.

+Basically, trying to make a lot of sense cross-referencing terminology between MongoDB and `mongoose` is not necessary to use the tool efficiently: you just write some code following a few simple patterns, like those plentiful in the demo project.

+## CRUD

-All `mongoose` CRUD operations are executed on a Model.
+All `mongoose` CRUD operations are executed on a `mongoose` Model (which is MongoDB Collection, see the above).
 There are Schema-level operations, e.g., to define indexes.
-So, at a minimum, each Collection being accessed from the app via `mongoose` must be listed as a Model. `mongoose` will help converting data types and defaulting values, including generation of *Created At* and *Updated At* timestamps.
-Although, Updated At is ignored in some operations. `mongoose` will also validate data adherence to the Schema, unless explicitly bypassed.
+So, at a minimum, each Collection being accessed from the app via `mongoose` must be present in the JS code as a `mongoose` Model. `mongoose` will help converting data types and defaulting values, including generation of *Created At* and *Updated At* timestamps.
+Although, beware, Updated At is left unchanged by some C-U-D operations. `mongoose` will also validate data adherence to the `mongoose` Schema, unless explicitly bypassed.

-To invoke the async mode for each call vs. the `then` mode, use the `exec()` method passing the commands to the DB - you'll see that used throughout the demo code.
+To invoke the async mode for each call vs. the old style `then` mode, use the `exec()` method to the command to the DB - you'll see examples throughout the demo project code.

+## Logging

-In the Debug logging mode, `mongoose` prints out the details of operations and statements - very convenient in the dev process.
+In the Debug logging mode, `mongoose` prints out details of operations and statements - very convenient for dev and troubleshooting.

-We'll look at the common `mongoose` usage scenarios in the latter chapters, starting with the Schemas and Models in the demo project in the next lesson, read on
+We'll look at the common `mongoose` usage scenarios in the latter chapters, starting with review of the demo project Schemas and Models in the next lesson, read on!